 - United States

 Nonetheless, the company offers various servers depending on their security strength and purpose, including Secure Core, P2P, Tor, and standard lists.
 You can also create multiple VPN profiles from these categories.

 Secure Core servers

 ProtonVPN offers an exciting security feature they call Secure Core.
-When you enable it on the client app, your online traffic will be automatically redirected via double servers instead of the usual one.
+When we enabled it on the client app, our online traffic was automatically redirected via double servers instead of the usual one.

-For instance, you can choose to connect to a Russian server via Iceland.
-Moreover, you can turn the Secure Core feature on and off in the server list within the client app.
+For instance, users can choose to connect to a Russian server via Iceland.
+Moreover, they can turn the Secure Core feature on and off in the server list within the client app.

 We tested several servers in various locations including the US, UK, Australia, as well as South Africa.
 We did this every day while carrying out several online tasks such as streaming HD content, torrenting, online gaming, and general browsing.

 To find out the speed levels ProtonVPN offers, we had to test it using a speed test tool, while connecting to multiple servers around the world.
 We precisely experimented on a server close by, then a remote server, since we thought it’d be enough to sample the speed levels.